hackcville/deploy/week1/README.md

 }
 ```

-## Submission requirements
+## Submission Requirements

 For this project, we we’ll ask each of you to Slack us a link to your Glitch project.
 A complete solution should let you text a number, have Twilio trigger an endpoint on your Flask server, and then have your server interface with the Dwitter API.

-You should be able to retrieve the 10 most recent dweets and post new dweets from your phone by texting your Twilio number.
+You should be able to retrieve the 3 most recent dweets and post new dweets from your phone by texting your Twilio number.
+The actual implementation details of this is up to you.
+For example, you could use the user's phone number as their name.

 ## Next Steps